danieleperilli/electron-with-stylex/README.md

 ];
 ```

-Add the following lines to `webpack.rules.js`:
+Add the following lines to `webpack.rules.ts`:

 ```js
 ...